mvolkmann/blog/src/rust.md

 }

 impl fmt::Display for Point2D {
-    fn fmt(&self, formatter: &mut fmt::Formatter) -> fmt::Result {
+    // Using "self" as the name of the first parameter makes this a method. fn fmt(&self, formatter: &mut fmt::Formatter) -> fmt::Result {
         write!(formatter, "(x:{}, y:{})", self.x, self.y)
     }